 Azure OpenAI

-Azure requires azure_key_config on every key with endpoint and api_version.
+Azure requiresazure_key_config on every key with endpoint.
+Bifrost uses the Azure OpenAI v1 API — no api_version needed.
 List your Azure deployment names in models - Bifrost routes requests using the model name as the deployment name.
-If your deployment names differ from the model names you use in requests, add an aliases map on the key.{
+If your deployment names differ from the model names you use in requests, add an aliases map on the key.- API Key

 "providers": {